faraday23/cloud-native-portfolio/projects/3-software development/go-lang/go-lang.md

 }
 </code>
 </pre>

-<p>In the above example, if the <code>Query</code> method takes a long time to execute, the goroutine will be blocked, causing performance issues.
-To solve this, the team used a connection pool and made the database operations concurrent.
-They might have used goroutines and channels to achieve this.
-Here's an example of how they might have done it:</p>
+<p>In the above example, if the <code>Query</code> method took a long time to execute, the goroutine would be blocked, causing performance issues.
+To solve this, I used a connection pool and made the database operations concurrent.
+I used goroutines and channels to achieve this.
+Here's an example of how I implemented it:</p>

 <pre>
 <code>